-- Disclosure and Barring Service carry out standard and enhanced criminal record checks.
+- Disclosure and Barring Service carries out basic, standard and enhanced criminal record checks.

 - Open Book aims to improve equality in and access to higher education for the broad population who perhaps for institutional, structural and cultural reasons would not consider higher education or would find barriers to their aspirations in approaching the higher education sector.
 The Project’s target group includes ex-offenders, people with a history of mental health issues, recovering addicts and single parents.

-- Convict Criminology is a movement which started in the USA by ex-convict professors of criminology and criminal justice.
+- Convict Criminology UK is a movement which started in the USA by ex-convict professors of criminology and criminal justice.
 They focus on helping, advising, and counseling, ex-convicts and felons that want to attend university.
 They mentor felon and ex-con students all over the world.
 They do this for free, and have been doing so for many years.
 They mentor all the way through BA.
 MA, and PhD.
 More recently, a UK branch of Convict Criminology has begun to grow, and although it is in its early stages, it has the potential to bring an exciting new perspective to the academic sector.
 If you have convictions and are an academic in crime, criminology and related areas, you may want to consider getting in touch with them.
-Visit Convict Criminology UK.

-- Institute for People with Criminal Records – The Institute’s mission is to engage diverse stakeholders, including collaborations with the business and law enforcement communities, to advance equal justice in various ways.
+- Institute for People with Criminal Records – American website – The Institute’s mission is to engage diverse stakeholders, including collaborations with the business and law enforcement communities, to advance equal justice in various ways.